-Instagram has over 1 billion monthly users and exceeds 500 million mark for daily users and these numbers alone justify the dominance of Instagram.
-Although, it was originally launched as a mobile photo-sharing platform, but because of the large user base, all of the professional photographers had dubbed it as the best platform for their work as well.
+Instagram has over 1 billion monthly users and exceeds the 500 million mark for daily users and these numbers alone justify the dominance of Instagram.
+Although it was originally launched as a mobile device photo-sharing platform, because of the large user base, all the professional photographers had dubbed it as the best platform for their work as well.
 Since it was designed for mobile it struggles against those high-quality DSLR pictures.
 If you have ever spent a lot of time in Lightroom perfecting your picture but when you uploaded it on Instagram, it came out duller, desaturated, and pixelated, you are not alone.
 It happens to everybody, and is called compression but worry not, this guide is the answer to all your woes.
-This article explores all the workarounds and guides you about the best Lightroom export settings for Instagram in 2020 not only for simple portraits but for print-ready, large online medium and website optimized images.
+This article explores all the workarounds and guides you about the best Lightroom export settings for Instagram in 2020 not only for simple portraits but for print-ready, large online mediums, and website-optimized images.

 Before We Begin:

-All of the settings that we mention in our article are general for all types, print ready, online or web optimized but where the differences are huge, we have mentioned them by name for each type respectively.
+All of the lightroom export settings that we mention in our article are general for all types, print-ready, online, or web optimized but where the differences are huge, we have mentioned them by name for each type respectively.

 If you have come here, you already know that Instagram has an Image Reduction/Compression Algorithm in place.
 As to why this is done, it’s simple.
-The main idea is to reduce the image size so that it takes less space in their server and hence, saves costs.
+The main idea is to reduce the image resolution and size so that it takes less space in their server and hence, saves costs without hampering the image quality.
 The other thing is that small sizes help in increasing the loading speed of the image which makes the platform more efficient.

 Ratios or Crops for Your Pictures